elsonwu/jing-lang/README.md

-# JiLang - A Simple Toy Language with Virtual Machine
+# Jing - A Simple Toy Language with Virtual Machine

-JiLang is a simple, extensible toy programming language implemented in Rust with its own virtual machine.
+Jing is a simple, extensible toy programming language implemented in Rust with its own virtual machine.
 It's designed to be easy to understand, modify, and extend for educational purposes and experimentation.

 ## 🎯 Design Goals